aminehmida/medots/README.md

 We start by defining the name of the app that we want to manage its config files.
 This is can be used to target that specific app if you don't want to deploy all your configs.

-We can now run `medots deploy nvim`.
+We can now run `medots deploy` to deploy all apps or `medots deploy nvim` to target nvim only.

 The following sequence of actions will happen:

 1. `~/.config/nvim/` directory will be recursively created if it doesn't exist
 2. `~/.config/nvim/init.vim` will be renamed to `~/.config/nvim/init.vim.bak` if it already exists